matutamiller/PSD-to-HTML-Agency-Corporate-Landing/README.md

 v.1.1 - I have created 'About Us' section with slider.

 v.1.2 - I have created 'Featured Works' section using rwd margin grid.

+v.1.3 - I have created 'Our Services' section with JS controlled pop-ups.